Join us on an adventure in learning and stewardship for teens!

 • Preference will be given to JD’s who work at the Museum during the school year.

-Interested Junior Docents must submit a Peer Mentor application and interview with the Junior Docent Coordinator.
+Interested Junior Docents must submit a Peer Mentor Application (18.8 KG) and interview with the Junior Docent Coordinator.
 Only a few Peer Mentors will be selected.

 • Download and fill out completely the Peer Mentor Application (18.8 KG).
 This application is IN ADDITION to the Junior Docent application and will be submitted to the Junior Docent Coordinator as noted on your application.

 •Peer Mentor Interviews are March 27th and 28th.
 Make sure you have indicated your top three preferred interview times!